brson/brson.github.com/beer/_posts/2020-11-01-deschutes-obsidian-stout.md

 ## Taste

 That is a good stout.
-No adjuncts like any popular stouts right now, but not as dull as many traditional stouts.
+No adjuncts like many popular stouts right now, but not as dull as many traditional stouts.

 Aimee says it's "quite a balanced beer".